-I started painting New York cityscapes in 2001 from the windows of a loft in Hell’s Kitchen.
-The neighborhood offered then unobstructed views from the river to Times Square… I set up my easel outdoors for lack of space in my studio, provoking an immediate reaction from passers-by while painting along the Hudson River Line.
-It lead sometimes to friendly encounters that I immediately transcribed on the back of the painting that had originated the discussion.
-This way, the painting becomes more than just a depiction of the cityscape, it provides context by incorporating the reactions of its inhabitants.
+Then, for lack of space in my studio, I set up my easel outdoors, following in the footseps of the Hudson River painters.
+This provoked an immediate reaction from passers-by while I was painting along the Hudson River Line.
+It led sometimes to friendly encounters that I immediately transcribed on the back of the painting that had originated the discussion.
+This way, the painting became more than just a depiction of the cityscape, it provided context by incorporating the reactions of its inhabitants.

-I moved in a studio in the Fashion District in NYC in 2010 to paint larger 3-dimensional cityscapes of Midtown, presented as screens.
-I continue the practice of outdoors painting in Mohegan Lake, keeping one direction: going west!
+I moved to a studio in the Fashion District in NYC in 2010 to paint larger 3-dimensional cityscapes of Midtown, presented as screens.
+I also executed more outdoors painting in Mohegan Lake, keeping one direction: going west!
 In Manhattan, going west takes you to the Lincoln Tunnel.

 Manhattan landmarks are a whole world into themselves.
 Witness of the change brought by the developments around the High Line, a former elevated railroad track converted into a park, I adopted panoramic formats to better seize the scope of that changing New York Cityscape.

 More recently, the Hudson Yards development provided a new source of inspiration, with a special focus on its centerpiece, Heatherwick’s Vessel.
 Having travelled along tracks for a long time, the Hudson Yards paintings came as a natural extension of the Grand Central Station and High Line projects.